reveal/revealjs.com/src/features/speaker-view.md

 Notes are only visible to the speaker inside of the speaker view.
 If you wish to share your notes with others you can initialize reveal.js with the `showNotes` configuration value set to `true`.
 Notes will appear along the bottom of the presentations.

-When `showNotes` is enabled notes are also included when you [export to PDF](https://github.com/hakimel/reveal.js#pdf-export).
+When `showNotes` is enabled notes are also included when you [export to PDF](/features/pdf-export).
 By default, notes are printed in a box on top of the slide.
 If you'd rather print them on a separate page, after the slide, set `showNotes: "separate-page"`.

-## Speaker notes clock and timers
+## Speaker Notes Clock and Timers

 The speaker notes window will also show: